So, your life is So Boring! And naturally, you want to know why when it seems like other people are having so much fun.

-However, if we are bored often, it’s likely we have developed some bad habits.
-It’s almost as if boredom has become a part of our lives, even an aspect of our personalities.
-And if this is the case, it’s going to be more challenging to remedy as we will need to rewire our brains so we can become enthusiastic about life again.
+However, if you are bored often, it’s likely you have developed some bad habits.
+It’s almost as if boredom has become a part of your life, even an aspect of your personality.
+And if this is the case, it’s going to be more challenging to remedy as you will need to rewire your brain so you can become enthusiastic about life again.

-So let’s explore why YOU are bored NOW and offer some solutions as to what YOU can do to move beyond the feeling of boredom.
+So let’s explore why you are bored and offer some solutions as to what you can do to move beyond the feeling of boredom.

 Why Is My Life So Boring?

 Our lives are made up of many moments strung together to form hours, days, weeks, and years.
 And it is what we are thinking and doing in each of the moments that determine our feelings and level of satisfaction or boredom.
 If we can proactively learn to cultivate thoughts and do things that we are passionate and enthusiastic about in each of the moments, then we will never be bored again.